Multidimensional coupling: A variationally consistent approach to fiber-reinforced materials: Main results: multidimensional coupling model

 \section{Main results: multidimensional coupling model}

-In this work, starting from a surface-to-volume coupling formulation for the matrix/beam system, we derive a reduced surrogate model, where the new coupling constraints defined on the beam centerline involve the deformation gradient and transfer both the linear forces and the moments of the beam to the matrix.
-The reduced model is based on the following assumptions: \begin{itemize} \item[A1. \textit{Overlapping domains}.]
+In this work, starting from a surface-to-volume coupling formulation for the matrix/beam system, we derive a reduced surrogate model where the new coupling \BW{constraints allow to transfer both the linear forces and the moments of the beam to the matrix.} The reduced model is based on the following assumptions: \begin{itemize} \item[A1. \textit{Overlapping domains}.]
 The matrix continuum is extended inside the beam domain.
 This yields a modeling error due to additional stiffness, which depends on the fiber radius~$r$ and the ratio of the matrix stiffness to the fiber stiffness.
-Such type of modeling error was studied for diffusion problem in~\cite{koppl2018mathematical}.

 \item[A2. \textit{Form of the coupling force}.]
 We make an assumption on the form of the coupling force (Lagrange multiplier), such that, applied to a beam cross-section, it presents the mean force, couple stresses, shear and dilatation forces.